Senpai021/chess-game/README.md

 6. Open a pull request.

 ## License
-This porject is licensed under the AFL-3.0 license.
+This project is licensed under the AFL-3.0 license.
 In summary, the AFL is a permissive open-source license that provides flexibility for both academic and commercial use, allowing modification, redistribution, and including a patent grant, while also protecting the original authors with a no-warranty clause.